000kelvin/kmail/README.md

 <b>Feedback</b>

 If you use kmail, please share your experience with me.
 It will make the project better.
-It is important to note tht it is still in it's development
+It is important to note that it is still in it's development

 Give us your feedback
 Built with Kmail